Skip to main content

 In a Rush: Top Pick

-The Weber Spirit II E-210 (around $499 at time of writing) is what I'd buy at this price range.
-Weber's GS4 system is the most coherent package at this price -- the burners, ignition, grates, and grease management are designed to work together.
+The Weber Spirit E-210 is what I'd buy at this price range.
+Weber's engineered package is the most coherent at this price -- the burners, Snap-Jet ignition, grates, and grease management are designed to work together.
 It shows in heat consistency and how long the grill lasts before issues develop.

-If $499 is too much, the Napoleon Freestyle 365 (around $449) gives you three burners instead of two, which means more cooking zones.
+If the Weber is too much, the Napoleon Rogue 425 gives you three burners instead of two, which means more cooking zones.
 That three-burner flexibility is useful if you cook for groups regularly.

 The Three Grills

-The Weber Spirit II E-210 is the benchmark at this price.
-The GS4 grilling system is Weber's engineered package: stainless steel burners (25,000 BTU), Snap-Jet individual burner ignition (each burner has its own igniter rather than a single ignition point), porcelain-enameled cast iron grates, and the Flavorizer bar system that vaporizes drippings for flavor and channels the rest away to reduce flare-ups.
+The Weber Spirit E-210 is the benchmark at this price.
+Weber's engineered package is coherent: stainless steel burners, Snap-Jet individual burner ignition (each burner has its own igniter rather than a single ignition point), porcelain-enameled cast iron grates, and the Flavorizer bar system that vaporizes drippings for flavor and channels the rest away to reduce flare-ups.

 The limitation: two burners means only two heat zones.
 For a two-person household cooking typical grill food, this is fine.
 For cooking for six with a mix of foods that need different temperatures, you will feel the constraint.

-The Napoleon Freestyle 365 is the three-burner option under $500.
-Napoleon is a Canadian manufacturer with a strong build quality reputation in the gas grill category, and the Freestyle 365 is their entry-level offering.
+The Napoleon Rogue 425 is the three-burner option under $500.
+Napoleon is a Canadian manufacturer with a strong build quality reputation in the gas grill category, and the Rogue 425 is their current entry-level grill.

 Three burners means three independent heat zones: hot, medium, cool.
 This lets you sear steaks on high, keep chicken moving on medium, and hold finished food warm on low simultaneously.
 For anyone cooking for groups of four or more, the extra zone is worth having.

-The Char-Broil Performance 300 sits at the budget end -- around $229 at time of writing.
-For that price, you get a functional 2-burner gas grill that will cook hamburgers and hot dogs reliably for a season or two before the cheaper components start showing wear.
+The Char-Broil Performance 300 sits at the budget end.
+For the money, you get a functional 2-burner gas grill that will cook hamburgers and hot dogs reliably for a season or two before the cheaper components start showing wear.

 Where the Char-Broil falls short of Weber: the porcelain coating on the grates is thinner and chips more readily, the flare-up management is less refined, and the ignition system is a standard push-button piezo rather than an individual-burner system.
 These differences don't matter on day one.
 They matter in year two and three.